 Become a Permitted Hauler

-Haulers that provide trash, recycling, food waste, cooking oil or grease collection services must obtain a permit before picking up or transporting any of these materials.
-The permit fee is $75 per vehicle and valid for a one-year period beginning July 1 of each year.
-Permit Applications will be available online and are subject to approval.
+Haulers that provide trash, recycling, organics, cooking oil or grease collection services must obtain a permit before picking up or transporting any of these materials.
+The permit fee is $150 per vehicle and valid for a one-year period beginning January 1 of each year.
+Permit applications will be available upon request and are subject to approval.
 Once a permit is received, ensure it is in visible on each vehicle.
 Each permit must be renewed annually by Jan.
 31. New permits are not prorated.

 Vehicle removed from service or sold?